 We thank Dr. Fyfe for sharing his research on CHG, a fatal genetic condition for which Michigan State University tests are available in several breeds.

 CHG 2: About Congenital Hypothyroidism with Goiter

 Dr. Fyfe: "I would like to respond at more length while I am presently between other immediate deadlines.
-I have also attached three writings regarding the disorder and the testing procedure which we distribute to TFT breeders and owners when they inquire.
-I hope to clear up some confusion and provide information of use to Toy Fox Terrier breeders.
+I have also attached three writings regarding the disorder and the testing procedure which we distribute to breeders and owners when they inquire.
+I hope to clear up some confusion and provide information of use to dog breeders.